- Learn about the life cycle of a pumpkin

-Take students to see a real pumpkin patch with a field trip.
+Take students on a field trip to see a real pumpkin patch.

 Have parents talk with their children about the food they buy at the grocery store.
 Where does that food come from?
 How does it grow?
 Perhaps they can find smaller and larger pumpkins at the store.